Security, Politics, and a Two-State Solution: A View from Israel

 Alon Pinkas //Former Israeli Consul General in New York and Foreign Policy Advisor to Ehud Barak

-Gilead Sher //Head of the Institute for National Security Studies’ Center for Negotiations, Tel Aviv and former Israeli Chief Peace Negotiator
+Gilead Sher //Head of the Center for Negotiations, the Institute for National Security Studies, Tel Aviv and former Israeli Chief Peace Negotiator

 Aaron David Miller // Vice President for New Initiatives and Distinguished ScholarHistorian, analyst, negotiator, and former advisor to Republican and Democratic Secretaries of State on Arab-Israeli negotiations, 1978-2003.